 I have worked with Central Florida transportation systems for many years both in Polk County, Osceola county and the rest of the Metroplan area.
 Since day number 1 the major problem has always been identified as the need for a dedicated source for operational funding to support the Lynx, and Polk county bus systems as well as the SunRail system.
 I have scars all over my back from trying to support additional taxes to support the needs for this additional funding.
 Each time the need for these taxes has been put on the ballot to the voters the tax issue has been voted down.
 Under the current circumstances I do not seeing that happening in the foreseeable future.
 That does not preclude the need for the dedicated funding source for transit systems.
-That is something we gotta have to meet the future needs of transportation.
-That leaves the only way to accomplish this by carving the dedicated transit funding money out of the existing local tax structure that we have.
+That is something we gotta have to meet the future needs of the existing local tax structure that we have.
 I do not know the exact answer how to do this?
 Perhaps it requires taking some money out of the existing tourist tax revenues?
 Perhaps it requires the counties changing the existing budget allocations away for other projects?
 All I know is that this is necessary.
 Whether it take new or changes in legislation at the state level or simply changes in budgeting at the county level it needs to be done.
 Waiting for the taxpayers to fund new taxes to address this problem simply is not going to work.
 We need to find another way.